wp-plugins/facebook-page-albums/readme.txt

 == Installation ==

-1. Upload `facebook-page-albums` to the `/wp-content/plugins/` directory
+1. Upload `facebook-page-albums` to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in admin panel.
-3. Go to 'Facebook Page Albums' and set up. you can get the API key from <a href="https://developers.facebook.com/apps">Facebook Developers</a>
+3. Go to 'Facebook Page Albums' under Settings menu, and set up for API. you can get the API key from <a href="https://developers.facebook.com/apps">Facebook Developers</a>
 4. Call `facebook_page_albums_get_album_list` php function in your theme, you can get album list as array.

 ### Example for Album List ###